OBASE: Object-Based Address-Space Engineering to Improve Memory Tiering: Case for Dynamic Object Reorganization

 \section{Case for Dynamic Object Reorganization}

 In this section, we show that hotness fragmentation is both severe and unavoidable under static object placement.
-We introduce a metric to quantify fragmentation, analyze production traces from Google~\cite{Google_Workload_Traces_Version_2}, and demonstrate that object hotness changes continuously over time.
+We introduce a metric to quantify fragmentation, analyze data center traces from Google~\cite{Google_Workload_Traces_Version_2}, and demonstrate that object hotness changes continuously over time.
 Finally, we explain why unmanaged languages make dynamic reorganization especially challenging, motivating the design of \SYSTEM{}.

 \if 0 In this section, we introduce a new metric, \textit{page utilization}, to quantify hotness fragmentation.
-We then use this metric to assess the severity of fragmentation in production traces from Google~\cite{Google_Workload_Traces_Version_2}. \fi
+We then use this metric to assess the severity of fragmentation in data center traces from Google~\cite{Google_Workload_Traces_Version_2}. \fi